All Episodes

 If we didn't have an atmosphere, you wouldn't see anything.

-But because there is an atmosphere in a beautiful oval around both magnetic poles, because there's nobody around the south magnetic pole, most of civilization lives in the northern hemisphere, we think of the aurora borealis.
+But because there is an atmosphere in a beautiful oval around both magnetic poles, because there's nobody around the south magnetic pole, most of the civilization lives in the northern hemisphere.

-All this is, and it was a guy named Sturmer who was one of my dim, dim ancestors in Sweden many decades ago who first put the physics of this together in scientific papers.
+All this is, and it was a guy named Sturmer, who was one of my dim, dim ancestors in Sweden many decades ago who first put the physics of this together in scientific papers, the electrified interaction between the Earth's atmosphere and these highly charged particles zipping down the field lines,

-with this blob of electrified stuff coming from the sun, causes the belts to dump out
+basically bumped out of their stable configuration by the impact with this blob of electrified stuff coming from the sun, causes the belts to dump out to a percentage.

-And the dumping out occurs at the northern and southern magnetic poles, so if you live
+And the dumping out occurs at the northern and southern magnetic poles, so if you live near the poles, if you're an Eskimo, it looks incredible.

-Shimmering, I know, I've seen it.
+I know, I've seen it.

-I lived in Alaska and we've got listeners all over Alaska, so they're probably in for a pretty good treat, huh?
+I lived in Alaska, and we've got listeners all over Alaska, so they're probably in for a pretty good treat, huh?

 Our harp watchers up there are going to have one heck of a treat.

-The question is, how about, before we get to the shuttle, how far south might it come?
+Now, the problem is, how about, before we get to the shuttle, how far south might it come?

 That's what they were talking about.

-Depending upon the intensity, and this goes back to, are they leveling?
+Depending upon the intensity, and this goes back to are they leveling?

 I don't think they're leveling, otherwise they would be telling us exactly what the effects would be.